 Using Water in the Summer

-Everyday chores like washing cars, working with motors, fertilizing the lawn, walking the dog, and controlling insect pests can harm your streams and lakes.
+Everyday chores like washing cars, working with motors, fertilizing the lawn, walking the dog, and controlling pests can harm your streams and lakes.
 Storm drains collect water from outside our homes and businesses and carry it untreated directly to streams and rivers.
 Sewers collect water from inside homes and businesses and carry it to treatment plants, where it is cleaned before it reaches streams and rivers.
 So remember, only rain should go into storm drains, not trash, oil, or other pollutants.

-- More about stormwater runoff
+- More about preventing pollution from stormwater runoff

 Keeping the Air Clean and the Water Pure When You Go Boating